Through the years, I have tried to make my AeB software (AcroTeX

 - aebpro_ex6.pdf:

-Learn how to create a PDF Package out of your attachments.
+Learn how to create a PDF Package out of your attachments

 - aebpro_ex8.pdf: